zenml-io/zenml-projects/CONTRIBUTING.md

 1. Review and sign
    the [Contributor License Agreement](https://cla-assistant.io/zenml-io/zenml-dashboard) (
    CLA).
-2. Fork the repository to your own Github account.
+2. Fork the repository to your own GitHub account.
 3. Clone the project to your machine.
 4. Checkout the **main** branch <- `git checkout main`.
 5. Create a branch locally off the **main** branch with a succinct but descriptive name.